aws-samples/sagemaker-studio-auto-shutdown-extension/README.md

 # Sagemaker-Studio-Autoshutdown-Extension

-This JupyterLab extension automatically shuts down Kernels and Apps in Sagemaker Studio when they are idle for a stipulated period of time.
+This JupyterLab extension automatically shuts down Kernels, Terminals and Apps in Sagemaker Studio when they are idle for a stipulated period of time.
 You will be able to configure an idle time limit using the user interface this extension provides.
 Installation instructions are listed below.

 This extension is composed of a Python package named `sagemaker_studio_autoshutdown`